It’s this time of year that koalas are on the move. Get some tips on what you should do if you spot one nearby.

 Males can have a dark mark on their chest – this is a scent gland they use to mark territory and is perfectly normal.

-- If you see a koala on the ground for an extended period of time, a koala that appears to be injured, or a young joey without its mother call the Fauna Rescue Koala Hotline on 1300KOALAS (1300 562 527).
+- If you see a koala on the ground for an extended period of time, a koala that appears to be injured, or a young joey without its mother, go on to Google and search for your local fauna rescue group.

 Want to know how else you can help native wildlife?
 Read our blogs: Tips for rescuing injured or orphaned wildlife and How to help native animals in hot weather.